 Civil Law Suits

 California law grants crime survivors the right to restitution - financial compensation from convicted offenders for crime-related expenses.
-Important information about restitution may be found in Financial Recovery: A Victim's Guide to Restitution and in A Victim's Guide to Restitution.
-Additional information is available through the California Victim Compensation and Government Claims Board.
+Important information about restitution may be found in the Victim's Restitution Guide from the Restitution Recovery Program and in A Victim's Guide to Restitution.

 Crime victims have confidentiality protections granted by the Victims’ Bill of Rights Act of 2008 (also known as Marsy’s Law) and other legislation.